Long-Moody construction of braid group representations and Haraoka's multiplicative middle convolution for KZ-type equations: The Katz--Long--Moody construction and the multiplicative middle convolution

-Note that the twisted LM construction is a way of constructing representations of $P_{n+1}$, while the Haraoka's convolution is a way of constructing the antirepresentation of $P_{n+1}$.
-In constructing these isomorphisms, we define anti-isomorphisms of groups as follows.
+Note that the twisted LM construction is a way of constructing representations of $P_{n+1}$, while Haraoka's convolution is a way of constructing anti-representations of $P_{n+1}$.
+To construct the correspondence between them, we define anti-isomorphisms of groups as follows.